 the spread of vulnerabilities, the evaluation score is calculated by considering the attack impact and

 difficulty.
 The evaluation criteria are as follows.
-(Added October 4, 24 - Evaluation Standard)
+(Revised January 26, 26 - Evaluation Standard)

 3. Based on the calculated CVSS score, the reward amount is based on the following criteria.
 (Revised September 1, 23)